Nee Soon Group Representation Constituency

 The Nee Soon Group Representation Constituency is a five-member Group Representation Constituency (GRC) in the north region of Singapore.
+The GRC was established in 2011.
 The GRC includes most of Yishun town, the private residential areas along Sembawang Road and Upper Thomson Road, the southern part of Sembawang and the Nee Soon Camp.
-The GRC consists of five divisions: Chong Pang, Nee Soon Central, Nee Soon East, Nee Soon South and Nee Soon Link.
-The current MPs are from the People's Action Party (PAP) K Shanmugam, Carrie Tan, Derrick Goh, Louis Ng and Muhammad Faishal Ibrahim.
+The GRC consists of five divisions: Chong Pang, Nee Soon Central, Nee Soon East, Nee Soon South and Nee Soon Link managed by Nee Soon Town Council.
+The current MPs are K. Shanmugam, Goh Hanyan, Jackson Lam, Lee Hui Ying and Syed Harun Alhabsyi from the People's Action Party (PAP).